-Students must have a cumulative 2.0 grade point average on UW-Green Bay courses and a 2.0 grade point average for each major and/or minor.
-Certain majors, minors, and professional programs may have higher minimum grade point graduation requirements.
+Bachelor of Social Work, Students must have a

+or Bachelor of Music) cumulative 2.0 grade

+point average on UW-

+Green Bay courses and a

+2.0 grade point average

+for each major and/or

+minor.
+Certain majors,

+minors, and professional

+programs may have

+higher minimum grade

+point graduation

+requirements.